-At the very top of the main staircase the path plateaus out and stretches deep within the mountain side.
+At the very top of the main staircase, the path plateaus out and stretches deep within the mountainside.
 This is the main temple area.
-There is a small store up here, we believe they did have beverages, but did not have a cooler, and the refreshingness is therefore questionable.
+There is a small store up here, we believe they did have beverages but did not have a cooler, and the refreshingness is therefore questionable.
 The main temple area is the area we found to be fairly disappointing.
 It was just a couple of large caverns with concrete flooring and slightly foul smelling puddles of cave water here and there.
-In the last cavern there is a small shrine.
+In the last cavern, there is a small shrine.
 I suppose we thought, for such a holy sight, that there would be a bit more architecture and adornment up here.

 Please Beware: Taylor and I visited the Dark Cave on our way down from the top, and extremely fortunate we were that our intentions caused us to veer off to the side of the staircase.
 For at nearly the same moment as we cut away from the straight line down there was a sudden explosion, the concussive force of which knocked us to our knees, and we could feel dirt and dust spray our backs as we fell forward.
-At this same moment we heard the shrill cries of hysterical, baby-holding white women coming from the direction of the explosion.
+At this same moment, we heard the shrill cries of a hysterical baby, coming from the direction of the explosion.
 Luckily they were just extremely scared and no one turned out to be hurt.
 The fact of the matter is that there is the mouth of the main temple entrance which arches across the staircase and sits around five hundred feet up from the stairs themselves.
 A chunk of rock had naturally eroded away from its grip on the mother-arch and fell that five hundred feet, gaining an incredible amount of velocity and force, before contacting with the staircase and literally exploding like a small bomb.
-From our estimations it had landed almost precisely where we had been standing a few moments before.
+From our estimations, it had landed almost precisely where we had been standing a few moments before.
 Slightly shaken, we continued into the Dark Cave area and began inquiring about the incident to the staff there.
 We were told not to worry, because “this happens all the time”.
 In fact, the staff continued, “just last week a Japanese man was struck in the head by a piece of falling stone and fell into a coma in the hospital”.
 The tonality with which this information was given to us seemed intended to ease our concern, but the words themselves caused quite the opposite response.
 For all the signs around which warned about being dressed appropriately, and not exercising on the stairs, there was not a single sign mentioning that ‘lethal chunks of stone frequently fall from great heights in this area’.

 Kuala Lumpur City Center is an incredible experience.
 Several massive mega-malls are where we spent the majority of our time.
 We will not say anything specific about this area, as there is simply too much to cover.
 Absolutely recommend visiting this area for virtually any need.
 There are many outdoor sites in this area as well, including the phenomenal KL Twin Towers.